s59mz/wild-sight-ai/README.md

     * Launch the application:

       ```bash
-      ./run_wild_sight_ai.sh
+      ./run_app.sh
       ```

       You should see the camera’s captured images on the monitor connected to the board.
-When an animal is detected, a blue box will appear around it, tracking the animal as it moves.
+When an animal is detected, a boundary box will appear around it, tracking the animal as it moves.
 The camera rotator will also adjust to keep the detected animal centered on the screen.

     * Press `Ctrl-C` to exit.